UlogovD/Koby-Bryant-Shot-Selection-Kaggle-/README.md

-# Koby-Bryant-Shot-Selection-Kaggle-
+# Koby-Bryant-Shot-Selection-Kaggle

+Kobe Bryant marked his retirement from the NBA by scoring 60 points in his final game as a Los Angeles Laker on Wednesday, April 12, 2016.
+Drafted into the NBA at the age of 17, Kobe earned the sport’s highest accolades throughout his long career.

+Using 20 years of data on Kobe's swishes and misses, can you predict which shots will find the bottom of the net?
+This competition is well suited for practicing classification basics, feature engineering, and time series analysis.
+Practice got Kobe an eight-figure contract and 5 championship rings.
+What will it get you?

+Acknowledgements
+Kaggle is hosting this competition for the data science community to use for fun and education.
+For more data on Kobe and other NBA greats, visit stats.nba.com.

-Koby Bryant Shot Selection (Kaggle). his data contains the location and circumstances of every field goal attempted by Kobe Bryant took during his 20-year career.
+data contains the location and circumstances of every field goal attempted by Kobe Bryant took during his 20-year career.
 Your task is to predict whether the basket went in (shot_made_flag).

 We have removed 5000 of the shot_made_flags (represented as missing values in the csv file).
 These are the test set shots for which you must submit a prediction.
 You are provided a sample submission file with the correct shot_ids needed for a valid prediction.